k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: mw2 not cleared when secondary weapon promoted to primary
 - Fix: NULL mextra dereference in set_malign()
 - Fix: OOB read in c_obj_colors[] with 256-color oc_color
+- Affixing gemstones onto weapons using a forge